 Marginalizing the oldest mass immigration group explicitly enslaved since 1619, to build the nation requires uncovering the cover-up of all cover-ups.
 The failure of remedies for yet another century of repression angers the mind and fills the heart with hopelessness.
 Neither form the basis for a system change.

 Perhaps the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
 Instead, it aims to enable and encourage people to sustain the hope for change outside of the system by establishing a false representative government using majority vote rules to kill compromise.
 The idea is that excesses of either could be no longer be rendered invalid by the other.

-Nevertheless, America’s social and economic power continues as a thing fueled by slavery and imprisonment.
-Moreover, a governance system appears unwilling to fully deactivate rules that encourage and support racism even though the incidence of injustice persists.
+Nevertheless, America’s social and economic power continues fueled by slavery and imprisonment.
+Moreover, a governance system appears unwilling to entirely deactivate rules that encourage and support racism even though the incidence of injustice persists.
 Change must, therefore, come from changing the system.